Juangmcz/reservation-app/readme.md

 * AnnounceCustomerUseCase - This use case update "customerArrived" property that means that the customer has arrived to the appointment.
 * CancelAppointmentUseCase - This use case remove an appointment from the calendar.
 * ChangeAppointmentDateUseCase - This use case change the appointment date.
+* ChangeAppointmentStatusUseCase - This use case change the appointment status.
 * CreateCalendarUseCase - This use case creates an empty calendar to be filled with the appointments.
 * ScheduleAppointmentUseCase - This use case adds and appointment to a calendar.